 Intellectual and developmental disabilities (IDD) represent a significant source of morbidity and mortality among the pediatric population.
-Intellectual disability is characterized by significant limitations in intellectual functioning and adaptive behavior as expressed in conceptual, social, and practical adaptive skills.
+Intellectual disability is characterized by significant limitations in intellectual functioning and adaptive behavior as expressed in conceptual, social, and practical life skills.
 These limitations originate before age 18 years.
 The American Association on Intellectual and Developmental Disabilities describes developmental disabilities more broadly as severe chronic disabilities that can be cognitive, physical, or both, that generally appear before age 22 years, and that are likely to be lifelong.
-The etiology of IDD is complex, and more than 500 genetic diseases (most individually rare) contribute to this condition; chromosomal disorders, such as Down syndrome, are estimated to account for 5 percent to 19 percent of all IDD cases (Yeargin-Allsopp, et al, 2007).
-The prevalence of severe intellectual disability is much more common.
+The etiology of IDD is complex, and more than 500 genetic diseases (most individually rare) contribute to this condition; chromosomal disorders, such as Down syndrome, are estimated to account for 5 percent to 19 percent of all IDD cases (Yeargin-Allsopp et al, 2007).
+The prevalence of severe intellectual disability is estimated as 3 to 4 per 1,000 children and adults, while mild intellectual disability is much more common.
 IDD significantly impacts the physical, emotional, and financial health and well-being of the affected individuals and their families.
 Approximately 17 percent of children in the United States have some type of disability, and about 2 percent of children will require lifelong care for their disability; the associated economic costs of these disabilities are significant (Boyle and Cordero, 2005).